-Good thing Sophie was empathetic and willing to coax me out of my house like a feral dog with bacon…mmm…bacon.
+Good thing Sophie was empathetic and willing to coax me out of my house in a way you lure a feral dog with bacon.
 The day quickly came when I would be text-confessing to Sophie I was at a loss with a baby who wanted to cry rather than nap.
 She came to my door, grabbed my chubby tearful babe and put him in the stroller.
 Done and done.

 What’s the best thing about sisters?
 They have to put up with you and your bag of crazy, and this crazy just had a baby!

 I would be lost without this new sister in my life.
 Especially when it would come to advice on parenting.
 We all need someone who has been there that we can ask for support.
 Sophie, in true sister fashion, would become someone who shares and celebrates my parenting triumphs and offers comfort and encouragement when I fail.
 She is my cheat sheet for parenting 101, just a text message away.
 My mom mentor.

 Once you are thrust into the world of motherhood you gradually see that friendships are complicated by opinions.
 Opinions on things like babywearing, nursing, time outs, screen time and other issues that parents think they know best for their kid.

 Step two of being a good friend: don’t be a judgey friend.